joshmorel/joshmorel.ca_ownhugo_old/content/blog/nextcloud-with-snap.md

 Next we dump the MySQL/MariaDB database and restore it.
 MySQL is included in the snap and it's the only option - but a MariaDB source will definitely work.

-Dump and copy over the file:

 ```bash
 sudo mysqldump --lock-tables -h localhost -u root -p secret nextcloud > nextcloud-sql.bak
 scp nextcloud-sql.bak user@newhost.com:~/
 ```

-Next we want to drop all existing tables and execute the dump script.
-We don't want to drop and create the database as we will lose the specific settings/permissions included during the snap install.
+Prior to restoring from the dump script we want to drop all existing tables.
+We don't want to drop and recreate the database as settings & permissions have been specifically setup during the snap install and we don't want to try to recreate that.

 ```bash
 sudo snap run nextcloud.mysql-client -N -e "SELECT concat('DROP TABLE IF EXISTS ', table_name, ';') FROM information_schema.tables WHERE table_schema = 'nextcloud';"